 All you need to get your bonfire going with no fuss at all, is to use Zip™ block or individually wrapped firestarters, just 3 or 4 cubes will easily light your fire in a safe and controlled manner.
 All that is left to do us stand back with a cup of tea and watch your waste turn to ash.
 Great for digging back into the garden!

 Now you’ve read our very best bonfire advice, we would love to hear any ‘pearls of wisdom’ that you might have.
-Share your very own Bonfire top tips on our Facebook page, tweet us or send us an email and we will upload our favourites on to this page!
+Share your very own Bonfire top tips on our Facebook page, tweet us or

 Cooking over a campfire can be a really fun experience that feeds into our primal caveman nature.
 Make sure you enjoy a successful outdoor experience by following a few simple rules when it comes to building and lighting your campfire.